franzbu/HAeating/README.md

 (b) Using an ESP32

-The ESP is programmed to listen to changes to HA's input_number.hk2.target_flow_temp and starts (value changes from 0 to the required flow temp) and stops (value changes to 0) heating accordingly.
+The ESP is programmed to listen to changes to HA's input_number.target_flow_temp and starts (value changes from 0 to the required flow temp) and stops (value changes to 0) heating accordingly.
 The ESP is connected to HA via ethernet (also Wifi or other wireless communication will work) and to the Froeling boiler via Modbus.

 <img width="698" height="478" alt="Screenshot 2026-02-07 at 10 57 21 AM" src="https://github.com/user-attachments/assets/18c4d56d-482e-4042-8cbd-f8fe2cbbbe51" />